Hour record

 The hour record is the record for the longest distance cycled in one hour on a bicycle from a stationary start.
 Cyclists attempt this record alone on the track without other competitors present.
 It is considered one of the most prestigious records in cycling.
-Since it was first set, cyclists ranging from unknown amateurs to well-known professionals have held the record, adding to its prestige, romance and allure.
+Since it was first set, cyclists ranging from relatively unknown amateurs to well-known professionals have held the record.
 There is now one unified record for upright bicycles meeting the requirements of the Union Cycliste Internationale (UCI).
 Hour-record attempts for UCI bikes are made in a velodrome.